Poker Odds Calculator – fast, simple, free!

 By calculating odds in various scenarios you get a ‘behind-the-cards’ perspective as to why experienced players act the way they do.
 Besides getting an inside look into the minds of pros, by using our Texas Hold’em poker calculator you also discover the reasons why you didn’t win a particular pot and be better equipped to win your money back next time.

 How much time should you spend studying plays?

 It all depends on how serious you are about wanting to improve your play.
 The longer you spend tinkering about with our Hold’em poker calculator, the finer you can hone your ability to mentally predict the odds.

 Other players might wish to use our free poker odds calculator only when the need arises, such as after a particularly difficult decision.
-For best results, we suggest you run hands you've seen on tournaments or at your last poker night and use the pot odds calculator to study (and learn) how great poker players react when dealt a particular hand.
+For best results, we suggest you note down hands you’ve seen in tournaments or at your last poker night and use the pot odds calculator to study (and learn) how great poker players react in certain situations.

 Is studying plays more important than playing?

-Nothing beats the rush of playing for real money and there's no better way to learn poker.
-However, if you're in it to win the game, then studying plays on our Texas Hold'em odds calculator is definitely an ace up your sleeve.
+Nothing beats the rush of playing poker for real money and there’s no better way to learn poker.
+If you’re in it to win it, then studying using our Texas Hold’em odds calculator is definitely an ace up your sleeve.

 By calculating pot odds with this poker odds calculator you’ll familiarize yourself with a more technical way of playing; after all, poker isn’t just about what your guts are telling you!
 Using our odds calculator, you stand a better chance of analyzing a play correctly and making the right moves to ensure victory next time.